Liam5650/Metroidvania-Game-Core/README.md

 # Metroidvania Game Core
  A game framework inspired by Metroidvania-style games.
-This readme will be updated shortly with documentation on how to use the framework and create your own Metroidvania game.
+This readme will be updated shortly with documentation on how to use the framework and create your own Metroidvania game (current target is before the end of August, 2024) .